 May amnesia never kiss us on the mouth

-Basel Abbas and Ruanne Abou-Rahme’s May amnesia never kiss us on the mouth (2020– ) examines how individuals bear witness to experiences of violence, loss, displacement, and forced migration through performance.
+Basel Abbas and Ruanne Abou-Rahme’s May amnesia never kiss us on the mouth (2020– ) examines how communities bear witness to experiences of violence, loss, displacement, and forced migration through performance.
 Since the early 2010s, Abbas and Abou-Rahme have collected online recordings of everyday people singing and dancing in communal spaces in Iraq, Palestine, and Syria.
-This work brings these recordings together with new performances conceived by the artists, a dancer, and a group of musicians in the cultural underground in Ramallah, Palestine.
-According to Abbas and Abou-Rahme, through the circulation of this footage, “these fractured communities are resisting their own erasure and laying claim to space, self, and collectivity once more.”
+This work brings these recordings together with new performances conceived by the artists with a dancer, and a group of musicians in Palestine.
+According to Abbas and Abou-Rahme, through these practices, “these fractured communities are resisting their own erasure and laying claim to space, self, and collectivity once more.”

-On December 10, the online project opens with a reflection on the act of mourning titled Postscript: after everything is extracted.
-Soon after the COVID-19 pandemic shut down much of the world, the artists gave focus to a piece of writing that they had begun before the lockdown, which speaks to a constant state of grief and pain experienced across virtual and physical spaces.
-This text will be layered with digital portraits and a new sound piece created by the artists in Palestine.
-The digital platform will expand in summer 2021 to include the extensive collection of found online recordings the artists have archived over the last decade alongside the original recordings.
+On December 10, 2020, the online project opened with a reflection on the act of mourning titled Postscript: after everything is extracted.
+Soon after the COVID-19 pandemic shut down much of the world, the artists gave focus to a piece of writing, begun before the lockdown, which speaks to a constant state of grief and pain experienced across virtual and physical spaces.
+This text is layered with digital portraits and a new sound piece created by the artists in Palestine.

-May amnesia never kiss us on the mouth is made possible by support from the Khalid Shoman Foundation-Darat al Funun and by the New York State Council on the Arts with the support of Governor Andrew M. Cuomo and the New York State Legislature.
+May amnesia never kiss us on the mouth is made possible by support from the Khalid Shoman Foundation-Darat al Funun and by the New York State Council on the Arts with the support of the Office of the Governor and the New York State Legislature.

 Basel Abbas and Ruanne Abou-Rahme